-Width-dependent magnetization and edge energy have been calculated at the PBE level to find the width $N$ at which electronic and magnetic properties converge with respect to the width size.
-We first check the stability of two types of edges by calculating the edge energy density \cite{northrup1989energetics}, defined as $E_{edge}=(E_{tot}-\sum_{i}n_{i}\mu_{i})/2L$, where $E_{tot}$ is the total energy of the ribbon, $n_{i}$ and $\mu_{i}$ are the number and chemical potential of the $i$-th atom in the ribbon (including In, Se and H atoms), and $L$ is the length of the unit cell in the periodic direction.
+Width-dependent magnetization and edge energy have been calculated at the PBE level to find the width $N$ at which electronic and magnetic properties converge with respect to the ribbon size.
+We first check the stability of two types of edges by calculating the edge energy density \cite{northrup1989energetics}, defined as $E_{edge}=(E_{tot}-\sum_{i}n_{i}\mu_{i})/2L$, where $E_{tot}$ is the total energy of the ribbon, $n_{i}$ and $\mu_{i}$ are the number and chemical potential of the $i$-th atom in the ribbon (including In, Se and H atoms), and $L$ is the unit cell length in the periodic direction.
 Here, H-ZISNs are treated as a reaction product of monolayer InSe and hydrogen gas.
-The chemical potential of In and Se atoms are taken from monolayer InSe, while the one of H atom is the total energy per atom of the H$_{2}$ molecule.
-Because In- and Sn-terminated zigzag edges always coexist, the calculated edge energy in H-ZISNs is the arithmetic average from the two different zigzag edges.
-By varying the width ($N$) of the ribbons, we find that the edge energies of $N$-H-ZISNs decrease monotonically with increasing the width and converge to $23.2$~meV/\AA{ } in the limit of large $N$ (see Fig.~\ref{fig:label2}).
-A rather small edge energy, which is comparable to graphene and MoS$_{2}$ indicates that InSe nanoribbons can be fabricated in the laboratory \cite{MoS2nanoribbons,lu2010excess,huang2009quantum}.
+The chemical potential of In and Se atoms are taken from monolayer InSe, while the one of H atom is the total energy per atom of H$_{2}$ molecule.
+Because In- and Se-terminated zigzag edges always coexist, the calculated edge energy density in H-ZISNs is arithmetically averaged over two different zigzag edges.
+By varying the ribbon width ($N$), we find that the edge energies of $N$-H-ZISNs decrease monotonically as $N$ increases, and converge to $23.2$~meV/\AA{ } in the limit of large $N$ (see Fig.~\ref{fig:label2}).
+A rather small edge energy, which is comparable to graphene and MoS$_{2}$, indicates that InSe nanoribbons can be fabricated in the laboratory \cite{MoS2nanoribbons,lu2010excess,huang2009quantum}.
 The width-dependent magnetic moment of H-ZISNs is shown in Fig.~\ref{fig:label2}.
 One can see that magnetization is essentially converged at $N>10$.